Image: Alexander Raths/Shutterstock.com

-Defined by the Merriam-Webster online dictionary as “a seed-producing annual, biennial, or perennial that does not develop persistent woody tissue but dies down at the end of a growing season.”
+Herbs, as defined by the Merriam-Webster online dictionary, are “a seed-producing annual, biennial, or perennial that does not develop persistent woody tissue but dies down at the end of a growing season.”

 Traditionally a crop of choice for smaller growers, in recent years larger operations have begun integrating herbs with other vegetables for shared packing, cooling, transportation, and marketing methodologies.